hadley/adv-r/Subsetting.md

 ### Matching and merging by hand (integer subsetting)

 You may have a more complicated lookup table which has multiple columns of information.
-Suppose we have an vector of integer grades, and a table that describes their properties:
+Suppose we have a vector of integer grades, and a table that describes their properties:

 ```R
 grades <- sample(3, 10, rep = T)